Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 When the $T_\ell$ is continued to the complex plane of $\sqrt{s}$, the $q$ in Eq.~\eqref{eq:qrelative} is a multivalue function of $\sqrt{s}$.
 For simplicity, we neglect the existence of the left-hand cuts and focus on the single-channel problem.
 In this case, the Riemann surface has two sheets.
 Moving from one sheet to the other one needs to cross the unitary cut and changes the sign of $\text{Im }q$.
 The conventional definition is

-The poles in the real axial of sheet I with $\sqrt{s}<m_1+m_2$ correspond to the bound states.
-The poles in the sheet II with $\text{Im}(\sqrt{s})<0$ correspond to the resonances.
+The poles on the real axial of sheet I with $\sqrt{s}<m_1+m_2$ correspond to the bound states. {Actually, constrained by the causality, on the first sheet the poles can only appear on the real axis below the lowest threshold. } The poles in the sheet II with $\text{Im}(\sqrt{s})<0$ correspond to the resonances.
 We refer to Ref.~\cite{Badalian:1981xj} for the topology of the Riemann surfaces for the coupled-channel problem.